gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 The IETF Trust transfered all of its assets including the copyrights mentioned in {{RFC5378}} and its predessors and all other rights granted to the IETF Trust at the end of 2024.

-The IPMC is the legal entity backing the IETF Intellectual Property Management role for the IETF and replaces the role of the IETF Trust mentioned in {{RFC5378}}
+The IPMC is the legal entity backing the IETF Intellectual Property Management role for the IETF and replaces the role of the IETF Trust mentioned in RFC 5378

 ## IETF Trustees